banach-space/zz-cci/README.md

 $ cmake <source_dir>
 $ make
 ```
-Of course you can change the `CMake` generator and build type as you please.
+Of course you can change the `CMake` generator and the build type
-Now, you can run the binary implementing all the unit tests, `cciUT`.
-All tests
+(`Release\Debug` etc) as required.
+Once built, you can run the binary
+implementing all the unit tests, `cciUT`.
+In the CI that I set-up all tests are
-should pass.
+green.

 ## Final notes
 Last, but not least, please fell free to fork and re-use this repository - I